prdoyle/bosk/docs/USERS.md

 there is a brief window (before the change events arrive) when writes to the old Sequoia driver will be silently ignored.
 While refurbishing from Sequoia to a different format, ensure the bosk is quiescent (not performing any updates), or is performing a `flush()` before each update.
+This is a consequence of Sequoia's design simplicity; specifically, its avoidance of multi-document transactions.

 [^polyfill]: See [Issue #108](https://github.com/venasolutions/bosk/issues/108).